INSIGHTS INTO THE DAILY DAF

 1) "ABOVE" AND "BELOW"

-The Mishnah (32b) states that while an Eruv placed in a tree at a height of ten Tefachim or above is not valid, an Eruv placed less than ten Tefachim high is valid.
-The Gemara explains that the Mishnah refers to a branch of a tree that extends beyond four Amos from the tree.
-When the Mishnah discusses an Eruv placed "above" or "below" ten Tefachim, it means that the branch starts below ten Tefachim and then curves upward and rises above ten Tefachim.
-It does not refer to two different branches, one above ten Tefachim and one below, but rather to two parts of one branch.
-The Gemara proves this from the words "above" and "below," which always refer to the higher or lower part of a single object.
+QUESTION: The Mishnah (32b) states that although an Eruv placed in a tree at a height of ten Tefachim or more is not valid, an Eruv placed in a tree at a height of less than ten Tefachim is valid.
+The Gemara explains that the Mishnah refers to a branch that extends beyond four Amos from the tree.
+When the Mishnah discusses an Eruv placed "above" or "below" ten Tefachim, it means that the branch starts at a point below ten Tefachim from the ground and then curves upward and rises above ten Tefachim.
+The Mishnah is not discussing two different branches, one starting above ten Tefachim and one below, but rather two sections of one branch.
+The Gemara proves this from the words "above" and "below," which always refer to the higher or lower section of a single object (in this case, a branch).

-The Gemara in Shabbos (8b) quotes a Beraisa that states that there is a difference between an object placed "above" ten Tefachim in a pit and one placed "below" ten Tefachim in a pit.
+The Gemara in Shabbos (8b) quotes a Beraisa which states that there is a difference between an object placed in a pit "above" ten Tefachim from the bottom of the pit and one placed "below" ten Tefachim.
 The Gemara asks that since the pit is deeper than ten Tefachim, the object should be considered in a Reshus ha'Yachid regardless of where in the pit the object is placed.
-The Gemara answers that the Beraisa refers to two different pits, one which is less than ten Tefachim deep and one which is more than ten Tefachim deep.
+The Gemara answers that the Beraisa refers to two different pits, one which is less than ten Tefachim deep and one which is ten Tefachim or more deep.
 This Beraisa raises two questions:

 (a) The Gemara here implies that the height at which an object is placed in a tree does make a difference.
 Why does the height at which the object is placed in a pit not make a difference?

-(b) When the Mishnah here says "above" or "below" ten Tefachim, the Gemara says that it refers to different heights on a single branch.
-The Gemara in Shabbos, though, says that the same terminology may refer to two different objects altogether, and it does not necessarily refer to two different heights on one object.
+(b) When the Mishnah here says "above" or "below" ten Tefachim, the Gemara says that it must refer to different heights on a single object (here, the branch).
+The Gemara in Shabbos, though, says that the same terminology may refer to two different objects altogether, and it does not necessarily refer to two different heights on one object (there, the pit).

 ANSWERS:

-Since the lower indentation is covered (by the rest of the branch), it is not viewed as part of a Reshus ha'Yachid (that is, the entire branch is not viewed as one large Reshus ha'Yachid), even though the Mechitzos of the Reshus ha'Yachid (the sides of the branch) extend downward and surround the indentation as well.
-The reason is because there is no space that can be used as a Reshus ha'Yachid on the surface of this indentation, because the solid branch cuts it off and separates it from the upper indentation (which is higher than ten Tefachim).
-We find a similar situation in Shabbos (7a) with regard to a house, the inner space of which has a height of nine Tefachim, while the roof is ten Tefachim high from the ground.
-Since the inside of the house does not have a usable space of ten Tefachim in height, it is not considered a Reshus ha'Yachid.
-That space is considered cut off from the area on top of its roof (which is a Reshus ha'Yachid).
+Since the niche is below the rest of the branch, it is not viewed as part of the Reshus ha'Yachid at the top of the branch (that is, the entire branch is not viewed as one large Reshus ha'Yachid), even though the Halachic Mechitzos of the Reshus ha'Yachid at the top of the branch (the Mechitzos formed through Gud Achis by the outer surfaces of the branch) extend downward and surround the niche as well.
+The reason for this is that there is no space on the surface of this niche that can be used with the Reshus ha'Yachid, because the solid branch cuts it off and separates it from the Reshus ha'Yachid on its upper surface.
+A similar situation is mentioned in Shabbos (7a) with regard to a house, the inner space of which has a height of nine Tefachim while the surface of the roof is ten Tefachim above the ground.
+Since the inside of the house does not have a usable height of ten Tefachim, it is not considered a Reshus ha'Yachid.
+The inside of the house is not considered part of the Reshus ha'Yachid formed by the roof because the inside of the house is cut off from the surface on top of the roof by the roof itself.

 A pit is different.
 Since the pit is entirely open, the Mechitzos on the bottom are the same as the Mechitzos on the top (above ten Tefachim) which enclose a Reshus ha'Yachid.
 Any indentations in the walls of the pit are "Chorei Reshus ha'Yachid."
 (See also TOSFOS HA'ROSH 34a, DH Niskaven.)